membraneframework-labs/membrane_videoroom/README.md

 * STORE_METRICS - "true" or "false", if set to "true", then `Membrane.RTC.Engine` metrics will be stored in the database.
 By default set to "false"
 * METRICS_SCRAPE_INTERVAL - number of seconds between `Membrane.RTC.Engine` metrics reports scrapes
-* DATABASE - name of database used to store `Membrane.RTC.Engine` metrics reports
+* DATABASE - the name of the database used to store `Membrane.RTC.Engine` metrics reports
-* DB_USERNAME - name of the database user
+* DB_USERNAME - the name of the database user
 * DB_PASSWORD - password for the database user
 * DB_HOSTNAME - hostname of the database
-* DB_PORT - port, where database will set up its endpoint}
+* DB_PORT - port, where the database will set up its endpoint

 #### .env file